Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 **Lagerorte**

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all change entries in the table are selected.
+If you click the checkbox in the header, all change entries in the list are selected.

 - *Lager-ID.*